How to Check Your Car or Campervan is Safe Before Hitting the Road

 Rust can weaken the car’s structure and cause all kinds of problems.
 Check your car for rust or any patches of bubbling paint, which is a sign of rust.

-The most common areas for a car to get rust are:
+The most common areas for a car to get rust are the:

-- the frame rails, which run under the car doors on each side,
+- frame rails, which run under the car doors on each side,

-To reduce the chance of your car getting rusting while on your New Zealand road trip, avoid parking your car on grassy areas for a long period of time.
+To reduce the chance of your car getting rust while on your New Zealand road trip, avoid parking your car on grass for a long period of time.
 Also, wash your car if it has been exposed to salt or saltwater.